anacicconi/cv/README.md

 ## Summary

 *With more than 10 years of experience in frontend, backend, and mobile development, a history of delivering successful outcomes for companies ranging from startups to industry leaders such as BlaBlaCar, BFMTV, and Publicis.
 Recognized for meticulous organizational skills, commitment to quality, a product-oriented view, rapid learning capabilities, and a collaborative team-oriented approach.
-Living in Pays de Gex, France/Switzerland.*
+Living in Pays de Gex, France/Switzerland :fr::switzerland:*

 ## Main Skills